 First quarter moon happens on September 28 at 2:54 UTC.
 At U.S. time zones, that places the date and time of the first quarter moon on September 27 at 10:54 p.m.
 EDT, 9:54 p.m.
 CDT, 8:54 p.m.
 MDT and 7:54 p.m.
 PDT.

-By definition, the moon at its first quarter phase is at east quadrature – 90o east of the sun in geocentric ecliptic longitude.
+By definition, and in the language of astronomy, the moon at its first quarter phase is at east quadrature – 90o east of the sun in geocentric ecliptic longitude.
 Technically speaking, the first quarter moon is not exactly 50% illuminated at east quadrature, although the lunar disk certainly looks half lit to the eye.
 Depending on the month, the illuminated portion of first quarter moon varies from 50.117% to 50.138%.

 To be less ambiguous, we could say the moon at the instant that it lies 90o east of the sun is at east quadrature, rather than at first quarter.
 However, the term first quarter is synonymous with east quadrature, and the term last quarter moon is synonymous with west quadrature.